 New maps are filled without any gaps in the LUN numbering sequence.
 If a particular host is denied access to a drive, a new LUN map for that host will NOT have an empty placeholder for that drive.

-Instead the next logical drive will receive the LUN number that would have been used by the inaccessible drive (See Table 2).
+Instead the next logical drive will receive the LUN number that would have been used by the inaccessible drive.

 Modified maps do leave gaps in the LUN map.
-If a host previously could see all library devices and then later access was withdrawn for a device, and doing this created a gap in the LUN map, that gap would remain in order to maintain the addresses of the remaining devices in the map (See Table 2).
+If a host previously could see all library devices and then later access was withdrawn for a device, and doing this created a gap in the LUN map, that gap would remain in order to maintain the addresses of the remaining devices in the map.

-NOTE: Once the Edit Host/HBA Access or the Partitioning popup wizard has closed and the progress bar has gone away after adding a host and configuring its access, the LUN map is created.
+NOTE: Once the FC interface controller has been rebooted after adding a host and configuring its access, the LUN map is created.
 Any changes to device access thereafter will follow the rules for modifying an existing map rather than the rules for creating new maps.

 Table 2.
-New and Modified maps on a 1FC port FC interface controller for a host that can't access drive 1.
-The New map did not have access to drive 1 when the map was first created.
+New and Modified maps on a 1FC port FC interface controller for a host that can't access drive 2